NEMSLinux/nems-docs/README.md

 # nems-docs
 Documentation for NEMS Linux.

-This documentation will inevitably replace our tired old wiki.
-Currently, you can review the live version of this repository at https://docs2.nemslinux.com/
+You can review the live version of this repository at https://docs.nemslinux.com/

 ## Helpful Resources